oscarzhao/weather-service/README.md

 ## TODO

 1. Add air pollution status for cities (merge with weather data, currently paid OpenWeatherMap API is necessary)
-3. More graceful solution to update data (currently via Singleton Pattern and ConcurrentHashMap)
+2. More graceful solution to update data (currently via Singleton Pattern and ConcurrentHashMap)
-4. Add tests
+3. test solution to be optimized